lucascompython/CritLang/README.md

 - [X] Documentation.
 - [X] Automatically detect the length of a number and assign to it the corret type (int, long, float and double)
-- [ ] Add Crit Types & remove all object types.
-- [ ] Add Python like dictionaries.
+- [X] Add Python like dictionaries.
 - [ ] Integrate [NANQL](https://github.com/lucascompython/NANQL) with Crit's dictionaries and arrays.
+- [ ] Seperate code into different files.
+- [ ] Add Crit's own types & remove most object types.
 - [ ] Add the hability of making functions.
 - [ ] Add the hability of importing other files.
 - [ ] Add interactive mode (with a REPL).